SatyaSudheer/100DaysOfML/README.md

 | Data Mechanics              |             |

 - Reviewing State of Self Driving 2019
-- Getting Started with OneFourthPadhai Course
+- Getting Started with One Fourth Labs PadhAI Course